jamesmunns/panic-persist/README.md

 RAM defined by the user, so that these messages can be retrieved on next boot, and handled outside of panic context, by sending to a logging interface, writing to flash, etc.

+After logging the message to RAM, the device will be soft-reset automatically.

 Unlike other methods this allows to discover the panic reason post-mortem using normal program control flow.